Take your tastebuds on a tasting adventure with a local wine tour

 For a taste of high-country rural life take the TSS Earnslaw across to Walter Peak High Country Farm.
-After feeding farm animals, seeing sheep dogs in action, and watching a sheep shearing display, you can enjoy a classic Kiwi afternoon tea at the homestead or gourmet BBQ for lunch or dinner.
-Or if you're looking for a early morning coffee and bite to eat for breakfast, the TSS Earnslaw is moored at Steamer Wharf and open 9.30am -11.30am Monday - Sunday (Winter only).
+After feeding farm animals, seeing sheep dogs in action, and watching a sheep shearing display, you can enjoy a classic Kiwi afternoon tea at the homestead or their famous gourmet BBQ for lunch or dinner.

 Or how about a spot of catch your own lunch, with a fishing charter on Lake Wakatipu.
 Snacks are included, but the real highlight is the delicious salmon or rainbow trout you’ll be grilling after your trip.

 Enjoy a lake cruise and have high tea at Walter Peak High Country Farm